 According to one study, krill oil has anti-inflammatory benefits when taken at a relatively low dose of 300 milligrams per day[*].

-If you are taking krill oil supplements for anti-inflammatory benefits, you could start with a 300-milligram daily dose to gauge the effects, then consider adding more after several weeks.
+If you’re taking krill oil supplements for anti-inflammatory benefits, you could start with a 300-milligram daily dose to gauge the effects, then consider adding more after several weeks.

 If you have an allergy to seafood, shellfish, or crustaceans, don’t use krill oil without speaking to a physician first.

-People with bleeding disorders, or who are taking blood thinners or other medications or supplements with blood-thinning properties like aspirin or NSAIDs, should use krill oil cautiously and with medical supervision.
+People with bleeding disorders, or who are taking blood thinners like coumadin or other medications or supplements with blood-thinning or anticoagulant properties (e.g. aspirin or NSAIDs), should use krill oil cautiously and with medical supervision.

 Both krill and fish oil can increase the effects of blood-thinning drugs.
 If you have surgery coming up, stop taking krill oil for at least two weeks before and after surgery.

-Women who are pregnant or breastfeeding should also consult their doctors before taking krill oil.
+Women who are pregnant or breastfeeding should also seek professional medical advice before taking krill oil.

-Krill oil supplements can improve your heart health, enhance cognition, decrease inflammation, ease PMS symptoms, and more.
+Krill oil as a dietary supplement can improve your heart health, enhance cognition, decrease inflammation, ease PMS symptoms, and more.

 Krill oil is also more stable at room temperature than fish oil thanks to its antioxidant content, and it also contains vitamins and phospholipids not found in fish oil.